ickb/proposal/README.md

 This protocol defines a solid way to exchange between CKB and iCKB.
 The design aim is to make iCKB as simple, robust and neutral as possible, making it capable of meeting the current and future needs of Nervos users.

 This protocol lives completely on Nervos Layer 1.
-Once deployed no entity have control over it, so it's not upgradable.

 It works by wrapping NervosDAO transactions: a deposit is first tracked by its protocol receipt and later on it's converted in its equivalent amount of iCKB.

 ### iCKB/CKB Exchange Rate Idea